mercadolibre/css-style-guide/README.md

 - Css base: base.css (all clases and elements commons of the project)

-- Don't use project's name for css base.
+- Don't name your files as your project.

 	```css
 	/* DON'T */